European Business Summit: Description

 EBS was founded in 2000 by the FEB (Federation of Enterprises in Belgium), and later joined in support by BUSINESS EUROPE.
 From the beginning its purpose was to bring together policy-makers and business leaders to discuss contemporary issues affecting the future of Europe, thus helping to improve the decision-making process on the EU-level.

 EBS also organises the “Back from Davos” event, whose purpose is to follow up on the conclusions and achievements of the annual meetings of the World Economic Forum in Davos, Switzerland.
 The 2018 edition took place on January 30 in Brussels.
 It took a form of a conversation with Jyrki Katainen – EU Commissioner Jobs, Growth, Investment and Competitiveness and Daniela Vincenti, Editor-in-Chief at EurActiv.

 Moreover, EBS supports events such as Think Digital, EU Energy Summit and the European Defence Industry Summit.

 When organising its events EBS works with companies, associations, governments and regional representatives, NGOs, academia and think tanks from across multiple sectors.

 Honorary board

-The Honorary Board of the European Business Summit consists of a number of esteemed figures with significant achievements in the areas of politics and business.
+The Honorary Board of the European Business Summit consists of a number of figures with achievements in the areas of politics and business.
 Members of the Board include a former Italian Prime Minister Mario Monti, the President of BusinessEurope Emma Marcegaglia and the CEO of the Solvay Group Jean-Pierre Clamadieu among others.